apify/crawlee/README-new.md

 * Perform a deep crawl of an entire website using a persistent queue of URLs.
-* Run your scraping code on a list of 100k URLs in a CSV file, without loosing any data when your code crashes.
+* Run your scraping code on a list of 100k URLs in a CSV file, without losing any data when your code crashes.
 * Rotate proxies to hide your browser origin.
 * Schedule the code to run periodically and send notification on errors.
 * Disable browser fingerprinting protections used by websites.